nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be easy to navigate through using commands.
 5. Should be easy to pick up on how to use the application.
+6. Should allow multiple users to use the application.
+7. Will not be pulling data from any third party APIs.

 _{More to be added}_